lpdyck/go-syslog/README.md

 conditional compilation this adds complications.

-Instead, `gsyslog` provides a very simple wrapper around `log/syslog` but returns a runtime error if attempting to initialize on a non Linux or OSX system.
+Instead, `gsyslog` provides a very simple wrapper around `log/syslog` but returns a dummy writer that writes to log on a non Linux or OSX system.